BhuvaneswaranMurugesan/IDC-21-Days-SQL-Challenge/Day02_Filtering_Data_with_WHERE_Clause/README.md

-# 📅 Day 2: Introduction to SQL & SELECT Statement
+# 📅 Day 2: Filtering Data with WHERE Clause
 📆 Date: 04/11

 ---